mvrzan/flex-dialpad-queue-list/README.md

 This function will then call the [TaskRouter API](https://www.twilio.com/docs/taskrouter/api/task-queue#action-list) by passing in the `workerSid` which results in a list of TaskQueues matched by a given Worker.

 This information is then sent back to the Flex plugin and it then renders the options for an agent.

-In case there are no queues selected or assigned to an agent, the default queue from the Flex service configure will be used for an outbound call.

 ## Architectural diagram